Learn how to access mental health services in Germany, including psychiatry, addiction counseling, eating disorder support, and crisis lines.

 Whether you require urgent care or are simply doing research, the following is a selection of online resources for addiction services in Germany:

-- Alcoholics Anonymous (Anonyme Alkoholiker): Support organization offering advice and group meetings for people with alcohol problems.
-Available online and via telephone.
+- Alcoholics Anonymous (Anonyme Alkoholiker): Support organization offering advice and group meetings for people with alcohol problems, available online and by phone

 There are a number of services available in Germany for those facing challenges associated with eating disorders.
-These include anorexia, bulimia nervosa, and binge eating.
 If you are living with an eating disorder, speak to your family doctor, who can provide assistance.
 They may offer you a referral to specialized care such as a psychosomatic clinic.
-You can also reach out to these clinics directly.
 Psychosomatic clinics provide comprehensive support, care, and treatment by teams of medical professionals to address your specific needs.

 Organizations offering support for eating disorders

-The German Society for Eating Disorders (Deutsche Gesellschaft für Essstörungen) is an interdisciplinary association of researchers and clinicians working towards prevention, early detection, diagnosis, and therapy of eating disorders and to represent the interests of those affected and their relatives in the best possible way.
+The German Society for Eating Disorders (Deutsche Gesellschaft für Essstörungen) is an interdisciplinary association of researchers and clinicians working towards prevention, early detection, diagnosis, and therapy of eating disorders.
+They also aim to represent the interests of those affected and their relatives in the best possible way.

 The Federal Association of Eating Disorders (Bundesfachverband Essstörungen e.V.) is a nationwide association of outpatient counseling and therapy facilities, psychosomatic clinics, therapeutic residential groups, and psychotherapeutic practices.